 Where is personal information stored?

-- We will only transfer your personal information to Support Companies in countries that have been deemed to provide an adequate level of protection by the European Commission.
+- We will only transfer your personal information to Support Companies located in countries that have been deemed to provide an adequate level of protection for personal information by the European Commission.

-- Where we use certain Support Companies, we may use specific contracts approved by the European Commission which give personal information the same protection it has in Europe.
+- Where we use certain Support Companies (including those based in the US), we will use specific contracts approved by the European Commission which give personal information the same protection it has in Europe.

-- In the case of all Support Companies used by Numerise, we undertake detailed due diligence to ensure that each Support Company has good privacy safeguards and security features in place to prevent unauthorised access to or use of personal information we send it.
+- We will undertake a detailed adequacy assessment of the Support Companies to validate that it has good privacy safeguards and security features in place to prevent unauthorised access of personal information we send it.

 How long is personal information stored for and what happens to it?